 We may be young, but we’re experienced.
 Our team has a combined 20+ years of food recovery and hunger fighting experience.
-Four of our current team members have been recognized by former President Obama for their service.
+Two of our current team members have been recognized by former President Obama for their service.
 Our Executive Director alone has over ten years of experience with emergency feeding systems and working on hunger policy.
 Learn more about our individual team members below, and get in touch with who you need to speak to.

 Maria Rose Belding

 As the author of more than a dozen nationally published pieces on food security and poverty, Maria Rose has also had the privilege to speak on the same issues in 25 states.
 Her work has not gone unnoticed, with recognition from Points of Light, L’Oreal Paris, and the Obama White House with President’s Volunteer Service awards in 2014 and 2016, along with being named a 2018 Glamour College Woman of the Year.
 In December 2018 at age 23, she became the youngest woman ever named a CNN Hero of the Year.
 Maria Rose graduated from American University in Washington, DC in May 2019, receiving a B.S. in public health while on the premed track.
 In her free time, she enjoys being asleep.

 Grant Nelson, co-founder of MEANS Database, was responsible for building the tech side of the company.
 His background in coding in several languages allowed him to create the platform we use today.
 He was a student at George Washington University’s law school at the creation of the organization and is integral in significant decisions for the nonprofit as an active board member.

 Jennifer Tu is a co-founder of Cohere LLC, a software consultancy focused on engineering leadership and education.
 She’s worked in roles from systems administration to product engineering for both industry giants and Series A startups.
 Her favorite part of each of these roles has been helping teams align to produce real, useful software that helps real users — like the people who use MEANS Database to fight hunger in their communities.